mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 #### Authenticating a Client

-To authenticate a client against DC/OS Apache Kafka, you will need to configure it to use a certificate signed by the DC/OS CA. After generating a certificate signing request, you can issue it to the DC/OS CA by calling the API `<dcos-cluster>/ca/api/v2/sign`.
-Using the `curl` command the request would look like:
+To authenticate a client against DC/OS Apache Kafka, you will need to configure it to use a certificate signed by the DC/OS CA. After generating a [certificate signing request](https://www.ssl.com/how-to/manually-generate-a-certificate-signing-request-csr-using-openssl/), you can issue it to the DC/OS CA by calling the API `<dcos-cluster>/ca/api/v2/sign`.
+Using `curl` the request would look like:
 ```bash
 $ curl -X POST \
     -H "Authorization: token=$(dcos config show core.dcos_acs_token)" \